 You won’t see good results from generational marketing if you offend the target people.
 One way to do this is through generational stereotypes.
 Clinging to them in your content and messaging will turn people off and put a barrier between your business and them.

 Familiarise yourself with generational stereotypes related to your audience.
-A good example of this is, “Millennials are lazy.”
+An excellent example of this is, “Millennials are lazy.”
 Creating a campaign around how even the laziest people can use your products to their advantage might offend your millennial audience.
 Instead, create a campaign about millennial concerns — such as accessibility or sustainability.
 Not only will this appeal to millennials, but you’ll also draw in a broader audience.

 Research generational stereotypes in depth.
 Coupling internet research with talking to actual people in each generation will give you a well-rounded view of which stereotypes affect your audience and how.